molzri3/NorthHackingDays/WEB/mo7adata-revange/README.md

 **Note to the Developer: molzri3**
 This is the first time I’ve encountered a way to bypass the Werkzeug console's IP restriction.
 I plan to report this issue to the Werkzeug maintainers for further investigation.
 I hope you enjoyed playing this challenge as much as I did!

+**Edit**
+i repport it and it wasnt a vulnurabilty and this was the answer :
+IIRC the Host header check was added to prevent DNS rebinding attacks against a debugger running on localhost, not to restrict access to localhost when the debugger itself is exposed to an untrusted network (which NOBODY SHOULD DO as we very clearly document).

+PS: Very cool idea to use an exposed werkzeug debugger as a CTF challenge! :)

 ---

 ### **References**